-As impairment loss is recognized the amount by which the book value of a given asset or a unit generating cash flows exceeds its realizable value.
+The amount by which the book value of a given asset or a unit generating cash flows exceeds its realizable value is recognized as impairment loss.
 In order to determine the realizable value the Company's management calculates the expected future cash flows for each unit generating cash flows and determines the suitable discount factor to compute the net present value of these cash flows.
-To calculate the expected future cash flows the management makes suppositions on the future gross income.
-These assumptions are associated to future events and circumstances.
+To calculate the expected future cash flows the management makes suppositions on the future gross profit.
+These assumptions are associated with future events and circumstances.
 The actual results may vary and impose substantial corrections in the Company's assets for the next reporting year.